dfki-ric-underactuated-lab/acromonk/software/python/real_system/README.md

 # Trajectory Stabilization with AcroMonk
 The following instruction assums that the scripts will be executed on the Raspberry Pi.
+The required packages that needs to be installed on the Raspberry Pi is provided in the [requirement.txt](requirements.txt).

 A Makefile is provided in the following folder for the automatic execution of the robust forward brachiation using TVLQR and PD controller:
 `software/python/real_system/Makefile`